Coeria/digitalgarden/_pages/Erica.md

 - I dislike cold rooms
 - One of my proudest achievements is my anime [instagram blog](https://www.instagram.com/anifish_/) from high school

-I am an experienced [curator](https://www.starlingfilmfestival.com/meet-the-team), a former [film festival](https://greenfilm.wixsite.com/greenfilmfestival) director, and a budding film scholar.
+I am an experienced [curator](https://www.starlingfilmfestival.com/meet-the-team) and a former [film festival](https://greenfilm.wixsite.com/greenfilmfestival) director.
 It is exciting to think about the future.

-Currently reading: [Lorem Ipsum](https://granta.com/notes-on-craft-oli-hazzard/) by Oli Hazzard
+Currently reading: [The Toaster Project](https://www.thomasthwaites.com/the-toaster-project/) by Thomas Thwaites